-As a charge card (as opposed to a credit card) The Platinum Card® from American Express has no interest rate since cardholders are expected to pay their balances in full at the end of each billing period.
+The Platinum Card® from American Express has no interest rate since cardholders are expected to pay their balances in full at the end of each billing period.
+Unlike typical credit cards, this card allows you to carry a balance for certain charges, but not all.
 It should also be noted that the card does not come with a spending limit unless the cardholder specifically requests one.
 Obviously, these factors combined mean this card requires excellent fiscal discipline.
 Since the card must be paid off each month, however, it could also help you avoid crippling debt or the accumulation of hundreds or even thousands of dollars in interest payments.

-The annual fee of $450 is high enough to give some consumers pause when considering The Platinum Card® from American Express, but a quick look at some of the card's benefits show that membership easily pays for itself if you utilize the full gamut of perks and features.
+The annual fee is high enough to give some consumers pause when considering the American Express Platinum Card®, but a quick look at some of the card's benefits shows that membership easily pays for itself if you utilize the full gamut of perks and features.

 Some of those features include: